jun-pac/OGB-NeurIPS-Team-Park/README.md

 - bi_toggle.py : Separate paper-cite-paper and paper-cited-paper link, and using previous embedding as new feature.
 - acua.py : Cross-validation version of bi_toggle.py

-Additionally, linear.py is linear model that do not exploit graph information, is used as basaline experiment.
+Additionally, t-sne.py and linear.py is linear model that do not exploit graph information, is used as basaline experiment.

 As a result of extensive experimentation, the use of embeddings obtained using similar models adversely affected the effectiveness.
 Also, toggle sampling was more effective when the model complexity was small, but full sampling achieved slightly higher accuracy when constructing a very large model.
 We reflected the results of these experiments when training the final model(acua.py with 5-cross validation, accuracy = 0.7302)